Neverland (company)

 was a Japanese video game developer founded on May 7, 1993.
 It has developed games for Super NES, Dreamcast, GameCube, PlayStation 2, Game Boy Color, Nintendo DS, Nintendo 3DS, PlayStation Portable, PlayStation 3 and the Wii.
 The most notable games this company developed were part of the Lufia and Rune Factory series of video games.
 By November 2013, the company ceased operations and filed for bankruptcy.
-The following year, many former members of the studio were hired by Marvelous, who had published many of their previous games.
+The following year, many former members of the studio were hired by Marvelous, who had published many of its previous games.

 History

 Rune Factory 4 was the final game developed by Neverland.
 The company filed for bankruptcy on November 29, 2013.